 Flower and fern growers tend to use liberal doses of agrochemicals—and because flowers are not food, governments do not impose restrictions on pesticide use.
 With only weak government controls, pesticide and fertilizer use on flower farms can threaten the health of workers and neighbors as well as local drinking-water supplies.
 In many cases, the governments of importing countries require extensive pesticide usage to ensure flowers are free of pests.

 Cultivating Earth-Friendly Flowers

-The standards protect ecosystems and wildlife habitats, conserve water and soil, promote decent and safe working conditions and ensure that the farms are good neighbors to rural communities and wildlands.
+Rainforest Alliance Certified flower and fern farms comply with the strict requirements of the Rainforest Alliance Sustainable Agriculture Standard, which protects ecosystems and wildlife habitats, conserves water and soil, promotes decent and safe working conditions, and ensures that farms are good neighbors to rural communities and wildlands.